TSS Certification Process - TSB 2000 Standard

 14-Day TSS designate certification program.

-participant to research various aspects of the material presented and
+participant to research and review various aspects of the material presented and

-studied during the actual classroom potion of the training.
+studied, during the actual classroom potion of training, maximizing

 rather complex technically oriented training program.

-study of the course materials and independent research to successfully
+applied study of the course materials, and independent research, to successfully

 Practical Element